 You can send expedite requests even if the publication offer you’re communicating was extended by a journal that does not use Scholastica for submissions (or if the offer was made via phone, etc.).

 Congratulations on your pending publication!
 Now that you’re at the finish line it’s time to let the other law reviews you submitted to know that your article is out of the running.
 The best (and clearest) way to notify law reviews that your submitted article should no longer be considered is to withdraw it.

 You can withdraw from multiple law reviews at once or one at a time by following the steps found in our law author guide.

 Do I really need to withdraw my submission after accepting a publication offer?
 Won’t they just get the hint after I stop replying?

-Similar to the stress that law authors feel when juggling their submissions to multiple law reviews, law editors are under pressure during submission season — chasing down submissions and waiting to hear back from law authors to fill their books for the year (amidst classes, internships, and more).
+Similar to the stress that law authors feel when juggling their submissions to multiple law reviews, law editors are under pressure during submission season — chasing down submissions and waiting to hear back from authors to fill their books for the year (amidst classes, internships, and more).
 It’s responsible and much appreciated when law authors promptly withdraw their submission from consideration — letting law editors know that they should look elsewhere for the article they need.
-If you want to explain why you’ve withdrawn, you can always use Discussions to follow up with the law journal in more detail.
+If you want to explain why you’ve withdrawn, you can always use Discussions to follow up with one or more law journals in more detail.

 For updates on law review openings and closings (and submission season in general) keep an eye on the #LRSubmissions hashtag and The Conversation thread on Scholastica.
-We encourage law journals to use both the #LRSubmissions hashtag and The Conversation to post their calls for submissions and updates about article selection so you’ll be able to find up-to-the-minute information about submission season straight from the law journals.
+We encourage law journals to use both the #LRSubmissions hashtag and The Conversation to post their calls for submissions and updates about article selection, so you’ll be able to find up-to-the-minute information about submission season straight from law reviews.

 Have a burning question that wasn’t covered in this post?
-It might be addressed with step-by-step instructions and helpful images in our law author guide.
+It’s likely addressed with step-by-step instructions and helpful images in our law author guide.

-You can also reach out to our firstname.lastname@example.org email for help!
+You can also reach out to our email@example.com email at any time — we’re here to help!